 This section helps you search for, and get access to, all aspects of local councils and their regional services.

-APPLY FOR ALCOHOL LICENCE: Use this link if you want to apply for Alcohol Licensing in your area.
-The same rules apply to 'make a representation' for a licence application.
-You need a licence if your premises or events include the sale or supply of alcohol.
+APPLY FOR ALCOHOL LICENCE: You will need a licence if your premises or events include the sale or supply of alcohol.
+Check out the process to apply for Alcohol Licensing in your area.

 APPLY FOR DIRECT PAYMENTS: In some cases you can apply for direct payments from social services.
 The payments can be for you or someone that you care for.
 The system lets you choose the services that you need most instead of the council arranging them.